Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 Annotations already indicate destructiveHint=true and readOnlyHint=false.
-Description adds that it 'starts the process' and returns a success status, aligning with annotations.
-No contradiction, and additional context is provided.
+Description adds minor context: 'starts the process' implying potential async behavior, and 'on success the response has a success status' (obvious).
+No additional behavioral traits disclosed beyond what annotations provide.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.